Does Kitty Litter Expire?

 1. Strong Scent

-Outdated feline litter can have a peculiar smell unique to the typical fragrance of your kitty litter.
-The scent can be delivered by microorganisms or from the breakdown of litter debris.
+Outdated cat litter can have a peculiar smell, different from the typical fragrance of your kitty litter.
+The scent can be caused by microorganisms or the breakdown of litter debris.

 2. Clumping Problems